VereLanz/my-advent-2021/README.md

 and multiply the final horizontal and vertical positions.

 ### Part Two
-The steering works different from what was assumed!
+The steering works differently from what was assumed!
-The behaviours of the input commands are different, calculate the positions anew.
+The behaviours of the input commands have changed, calculate the positions anew.